Welcome to Chewonki!

 The Lower Field

-Osprey Circle is home to our oldest group of campers, ages 13-15.
-There are four cabins and two yurts located around the perimeter of Osprey Circle, as well as a tetherball pole and Osprey Lodge, where the older campers may enjoy games or table tennis during “Osprey Hangout Time” before Lights Out.
+Osprey Circle is home to our oldest group of campers, ages 14 & 15.
+There are four cabins and two yurts located around the perimeter of Osprey Circle and Osprey Lodge, where the older campers may enjoy games or table tennis during “Osprey Hangout Time” before Lights Out.

 The center of boys camp is a square surrounded by buildings on three sides: the Wallace Dining Hall, the Allen Center, and the Farmhouse.
-You can come here to find out what’s happening for General Swim each day.
+You will gather to find out what’s happening for free period each day.